Term 2, Week 4 - 2025

 2025 School Fees

 Please be advised that the 2025 school fee billing has been completed and the amount owing for the whole of 2025 will be now showing in your Compass account.
-A statement will be issued by the end of next week which will include your BPAY details and this will also provide you with your nominated payment plan.
+A statement has been issued which will include your BPAY details and this will also provide you with your nominated payment plan.

 In 2025, annual school fees are as follows: